Study Skills – Learning How to Study

-We have worked with hundreds of students over the past 10 years, and we have identified a few core academic skills that students need to develop in order to be successful in school.
+We have worked with hundreds of students over the years, and we have identified a few core academic skills that students need to develop in order to be successful in school.

-Study skills (skills that are not directly taught or addressed in school) are most often called supporting or executive functioning skills.
-In the Academic Life Coaching Program, students not only learn about the specific patterns in their learning process, but they also receive support to create systems and develop all of the other skills that make it possible to learn academic lessons more quickly and effectively.
+Study skills (skills not directly taught or addressed in school) are often known as supporting or executive functioning skills.
+For example, in the Academic Life Coaching program, students learn about specific patterns in their learning process and receive support to create systems.
+Furthermore, they develop all the other skills that make it possible to learn academic lessons more quickly and effectively.

 - Maintaining a positive relationship with the teacher.
 The student–teacher relationship is crucial for students to feel supported and to understand that the teacher wants to help them learn.
 Most teachers make themselves available to answer questions and provide extra guidance, but students often neglect their relationships with teachers, usually when they need it most.
 In the Academic Life Coaching program, students will work on developing powerful relationships with teachers, parents, and peers.
 This part of the program emphasizes the importance of the student taking a proactive role in the quality of her or his relationships with others.

 - Keeping track of assignments.
 While adults might find it easy to keep track of events, tasks, and deadlines with a daily planner, it is surprisingly common for students to ignore using a planner.
 The ability to use a planner is not just about keeping track of assignments, it is also an effective structure for students to stay on top of their academic workload and extra-curricular activities.
 Saving a student time, a planner also decreases anxiety because the student knows what she or he needs to accomplish and when it needs to get done.
 With less stress and a structure for organization, students are more engaged in class, confident that they have completed assignments, on track with projects, and have scheduled time for study and review.